thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/install_27.png)

 Now we can install 'grub', which will allow us to boot into our system. 'os-prober' is sometimes installed at this step.
-It detects other operating systems if you dual boot, though that won't be an issue with a vm.
+It detects other operating systems if you dual boot, though that won't be an issue with a VM.
 It's good to know it exists however.

     pacman –S grub os-prober